botxbyte/rabbitmq-flask-service/README.md

 ## Introduction

-This Flask-based API manages RabbitMQ queues, allowing users to efficiently scale workers, publish tasks, clear queues, and monitor worker statuses.
+This Flask-based API manages RabbitMQ queues, allowing users to efficiently scale workers, publish messages, clear queues, and monitor worker statuses.

 ## What is RabbitMQ?